whitneyburton/portfolios/students/1611-back/charlotte-moore/20170302-Charlotte-Moore-M2.markdown

 ### Collaboration

  * 3: Developer lays out their thinking before attacking a problem and integrates feedback through the process

+### Evaluation Notes

+ * Need to improve typing speed
+ * Good understanding of material
+ * More thorough testing expectations
+ * Be more communicative about thought process

 ## B: Non Evaluated Projects